 I ask: “Why?”
 Mom answers, and I ask again: “Why?”
 Mommy answers: “Because it is so.”

 And me again: “But why is that so?”
 This is how it started, getting to know the world.
 Later I started school and asking was harder for me.
 We were learning and writing exams.
 However, this does not mean that I did not want to understand things better.

-Something changed in the second year at university.
-However, there was no quick turnaround, it was a gradual change.
-Changing from “I'm convinced that” through “I think that” to “I'm thinking about”.
-It was a return to a world where I had ever been, to a world without given truths.
-It was a return to the question: “Why should it be so?”
-Or rather, to the question: “Is this question truly answerable?”
-And if it is not, “does it make any sense to deal with it?”
-Sometimes it makes sense for me.
-On the other hand, there are things that I have paid a lot of attention to in the past, but today I see no sense in it.
+Something changed in my second year at university, but it was a gradual change rather than a quick turnaround.
+I shifted from "I'm convinced that" to "I think that" to "I'm thinking about."
+It was a return to a world where there were no given truths.
+I started to ask, "Why should it be so?" or rather, "Is this question truly answerable?"
+And if it is not, "does it make any sense to deal with it?"
+Sometimes it does make sense to me, but there are also things that I used to pay a lot of attention to in the past that I no longer see the point of.

-And what about the answer to the question: “Which things are cognizable?”
-Today I say: “I don't know.”
+As for the answer to the question, "Which things are truly knowable?" today, I say, "I don't know."